 Why do you need a building permit?

-Building permits allow a municipality to protect the interests of both individuals and the community as a whole.
-By reviewing and approving plans before any work is done, the municipality can ensure that buildings comply with:
+Building permits allow a Municipality to protect the interests of both individuals and the community as a whole.
+By reviewing and approving plans before any work is done, the Municipality can ensure that buildings comply with:

-- other health and safety regulations
+- Other health and safety regulations

 When do you need a building permit?

-- excavate or construct a foundation
+- excavating or constructing a foundation;

 How do you apply for a building permit?

 An application for a building permit can be obtained from your Municipality (or from the links below), but it's helpful to speak to Planning & Development employees prior to applying.
 They can advise of the type of information, drawings and plans that are required with the application and whether other permits or approvals may be required.